 Pursuant to the Sunnyside Agreement, the Company has one year following receipt of all necessary governmental approvals and permits, including drill permits, to complete an initial exploration drilling program of approximately \$3,000,000 on the Sunnyside Property in order to maintain the Sunnyside Option in good standing.
-All the Company's project related expenditures incurred to date will count towards the Year 1 work commitment.
+All or substantially all of the Company's project-related expenditures incurred to date will count towards the Year 1 work commitment.

 To date, the Company has completed two public comment periods related to the Sunnyside permit application.
-The Company's draft environmental assessment, which is being prepared by the USFS, underwent a 30-day public comment period ending April 5, 2021.
+The Company's draft Environmental assessment ("EA"), which was prepared with the USFS, underwent a 30-day public comment period ending April 5, 2021.
 Additionally, the US Army Corp of Engineers ("USACE") completed a 30-day public comment period ending April 2, 2021, related to the Company's pending Section 404 Individual Permit applications at Sunnyside, which was issued in late 2022.
 Also in 2022, the Arizona Department of Environmental Quality approved two additional permits including the CWA Section 401 Water Quality Certification and the SWPPP and Arizona Pollutant Discharge Elimination System Industrial Stormwater Multi-Sector General Permit.